 These opportunity returns are then compared with the value actually added per worker by these resources when used on the various classes of farms (the broken line, Fig. 7).
-Note that the value added per worker when employing his resources in farming falls below the "opportunity-returnsin-industry line" for all classes of farms.
-If rental value for housing had been included as a return in farming and if a Class I farmer in the Purchase had taken a job in Kentucky industry (where the average wage in industry may be lower than in Michigan, Illinois and Indiana) and let his capital out at 5 percent, the value added per worker on this size of farm would very likely be above the "opportunity-returns-in-industry line."
-However, the value added per worker on other classes of farms would still be below the opportunity line.
-The crucial point to observe is how far the value added per worker on the small farms is below the opportunity line (Fig. 7).
+Note that the value added per worker when employing his resources in farming falls below the "opportunity-returns-inindustry line" for all classes of farms.
+Value added as computed does not include any allowance for rental value of farm dwelling.
+Even if this had been included it is doubtful if the value-added-per-worker line would be above the opportunity-returns-in-industry line even for Class II farms.
+(Class II farms had the highest average value added per worker for the six classes).
+The crucial point to observe is how far the value added per worker on the small farms is below the opportunity line (particularly Classes IV, V and VI).
 In terms of income only, families on these small farms would be much better off working for wages in industry and letting their capital out at 5 percent.
-Such a change represents one of the alternative solutions to the size of farm problem in the Purchase.
-But let us take a further look at alternative actions which small farm families might take to solve their low income problem,
+Such a change represents one of the alternative solutions to the size of farm problem in Economic Area IV.
+Let us take a further look at alternative actions which small farm families might take to solve their low income problem.

-^{5/ \$2,900} was computed as a simple average of the mean weekly wage in manufacturing in Michigan, Indiana, Illinois and Tennessee times 52.
+^{3/ \$2,900} was computed as a simple average of the mean weekly wage in manufacturing in Michigan, Indiana, Illinois and Tennessee times 52.
 (From U.S. Dept. of Labor, Bureau of Labor Statistics, Monthly Labor Rev., Vol 70, 1950, Table C-5).
 Earnings were given only for selected states.
 Ohio would have been preferred over Indiana and Illinois, and Kentucky over Tennessee, but the opportunity for exercising these preferences was not available.

-Fig. 7. - Opportunity returns compared with value added per worker in relation to capital and land value per worker, Economic Area I, Kentucky, 1949.
+Fig. 7. - Opportunity returns compared with value added per worker in relation to capital and land value per worker, Economic Area IV, Kentucky, 1949.
 (Source: U.S. Census and Estimates)